FebioSilva/LinPack-Security-Manager/README.md

 # 🧠 LinPack – A Way to Manage Vulnerable Linux Packages More Efficiently

-LinPack is a semantic-based system designed for identifying and monitoring vulnerabilities in Linux systems.
-By analyzing installed package logs (`dpkg.log`) and cross-referencing them with public vulnerability databases (such as the NVD), LinPack builds a **knowledge graph** that allows for intelligent and visual exploration of a system's security state.
+LinPack is a semantic-based system designed to identify and monitor vulnerabilities in Linux environments.
+It analyzes actions recorded by the Debian package manager (`dpkg.log`) and cross-references them with public vulnerability databases, such as the NVD.
+The result is a **knowledge graph** that enables intelligent, visual exploration of a system’s security posture.s

 > Final BSc Project at Instituto Superior de Engenharia de Lisboa (ISEL), 2025.
 > Authors: Bruno Raposo, Fábio Silva